A survey of $\chi$-boundedness: Operations on -bounded ideals

 A more interesting example is given by substitution.
 Given graphs $G,H$ and a vertex $v\in V(G)$, the graph obtained by {\em substituting $H$ for $v$} is obtained from $G$ by deleting $v$ from $G$, adding a vertex-disjoint copy of $H$, and joining every vertex of $H$ to every neighbour of $v$ in $G$.
 Lov\'asz \cite{Lov83} showed that the ideal of perfect graphs is closed under substitution.
 In general, $\chi$-bounded classes are not closed under substitution, but the following was shown in \cite{CPST}:

-\begin{thm} If $\mathcal G$ is a $\chi$-bounded class then the closure of $\mathcal G$ under substitution is also $\chi$-bounded.
+\begin{thm} If $\mathcal G$ is a $\chi$-bounded ideal then the closure of $\mathcal G$ under substitution is also $\chi$-bounded.
 Furthermore, if $\mathcal G$ has a polynomial $\chi$-binding function then so does its closure; and if $\mathcal G$ has an exponential $\chi$-binding function then so does its closure. \end{thm}

 Other operations are known to preserve $\chi$-boundedness.
-For example, the closure of a class under the operation of gluing along at most $k$ vertices (where the two graphs being glued together have the same induced subgraph on the overlap) preserves $\chi$-boundedness (this is proved in \cite{CPST}, or can be deduced from from earlier work of Alon, Kleitman, Saks, Seymour, and Thomassen \cite{AKSST}).
-The closure of a $\chi$-bounded class under 1-joins is also $\chi$-bounded (see Dvo\v r\'ak and {Kr\'al\textquoteright}~\cite{dvorak} and Kim, Kwon, Oum and Sivaraman~\cite{kim}).
+For example, the closure of an ideal under the operation of gluing along at most $k$ vertices (where the two graphs being glued together have the same induced subgraph on the overlap) preserves $\chi$-boundedness (this is proved in \cite{CPST}, or can be deduced from from earlier work of Alon, Kleitman, Saks, Seymour, and Thomassen \cite{AKSST}).
+The closure of a $\chi$-bounded ideal under 1-joins is also $\chi$-bounded (see Dvo\v r\'ak and {Kr\'al\textquoteright}~\cite{dvorak}, Bonamy and Pilipczuk~\cite{bonamy3}, and Kim, Kwon, Oum and Sivaraman~\cite{kim}).
 It would be interesting to know what happens with other graph compositions (see~\cite{CPST} for discussion).

 A little is known about combining operations.
 It is known that the closure under both substitution and gluing along cliques preserves $\chi$-boundedness, as does the closure under gluing along sets of bounded size and cliques \cite{CPST}.
 A more general result was proved by Penev~\cite{penev}, who shows that it is possible to add in amalgams as well.
-However the following question from~\cite{CPST} is open. \begin{thm} {\bf Question:} Is the closure of a $\chi$-bounded class under substitution and gluing along a bounded number of vertices $\chi$-bounded? \end{thm}
+However the following question from~\cite{CPST} is open. \begin{thm} {\bf Question:} Is the closure of a $\chi$-bounded ideal under substitution and gluing along a bounded number of vertices $\chi$-bounded? \end{thm}

 In general, given two operations that separately preserve $\chi$-boundedness of ideals when taking the closure, it is not clear that $\chi$-boundedness is preserved when taking the closure under both operations together.
 However, the following generalizes a problem raised in~\cite{CPST}.